Shashikumar1995/Shashikumar1995/README.md

 - 👋 Hi, I’m SHashikumar
 - 👀 I’m interested in data science with understanding of Data preprocessing, Data Cleansing, Data Modelling and Statistical Analysis with help of Python programming.
 - 💞️ I’m looking to collaborate on projects related to Data preprocessing and extract valable/business insights.
-- 📫 How to reach me @ shashikumar
+- 📫 How to reach me @ shashikumarvasu95@gmail.com